NVIDIA/nvbandwidth/README.md

 Install a compiler package which supports c++17.
 GCC 7.x or above is a possible option.

-Install cmake (version 3.20 or above)
+Install cmake (version 3.20 or above).
+Cmake version 3.24 or newer is enocuraged.

 Install Boost program options library (More details in the next section)

-Ensure that path to nvcc binary (install via toolkit) is available in the $PATH variable on linux systems
+Ensure that path to nvcc binary (install via toolkit) is available in the $PATH variable on linux systems In order to run nvbandwidth, the system should have a CUDA enabled GPU and an NVIDIA display driver that is compatible with the CUDA Toolkit being used to build nvbandwidth.
+For more information, refer to https://docs.nvidia.com/deploy/cuda-compatibility/

 ## Dependencies
 To build and run nvbandwidth please install the Boost program_options library (https://www.boost.org/doc/libs/1_66_0/doc/html/program_options.html).